statrita2004/JointInference/README.md

 ## Joint-Inference-of-selection-and-number-of-selected-target

-- **abcpy**: A local repository containing necessary abcpy codease.
+- **abcpy**: A local repository containing necessary abcpy codebase.
 - **input**: Contains the input haplotype dataset and mimiCREE2 Java code.
 - **model_mimiCREE.py**: Contains simulation model by using mimiCREE2 [2].
 - **Statistics_new.py**: Computes the summary statistics used for this study.